Covid inquiry to examine impact on young people, mental health and inequality

 It follows a four-week consultation period in which more than 20,000 people responded, while Baroness Hallett and her team also met bereaved families and representatives from interested groups.

-It now falls to Prime Minister Boris Johnson to agree to the terms of reference, although this is widely anticipated to be effectively just a rubber-stamping exercise.
+It now falls to Mr Johnson to agree to the terms of reference, although this is widely anticipated to be effectively just a rubber-stamping exercise.

 The inquiry is due to begin with public hearings in 2023.